Check out Council 5476’s E-Store.

-Council 5476 is located at St. Bridget Parish, Richmond, VA and meets in the Church Rectory at 6001 Three Chopt Road.
-The Church and Rectory are located near the intersection of Grove Avenue and Three Chopt Road.
+Council 5476 is located at St. Bridget Parish, Richmond, VA and meets at St Bridget MIDDLE SCHOOL at 6112 Three Chopt Rd, Richmond, VA 23226.
+The Church and Rectory are located near the intersection of Grove Avenue or York Road and Three Chopt Road.
 The middle school is located at the intersection Henri Rd. and St. Christopher’s Rd, about a two minute walk from the church.

 The Knights also sponsor social gatherings for events like Monday Night Football, March Madness, as well as other sporting events on their big-screen-surround-sound theater TV.

 The Knights of Columbus began in the basement of St. Mary’s Church in 1882 in New Haven, Connecticut, when Father Michael J. McGivney called together a small group of Catholic laymen and founded a society designed to unite Catholic men in their faith and provide financial assistance to the widows and orphans of its members.

 The Knights of Columbus is the world’s largest Catholic lay organization.
 It provides members and their families with volunteer opportunities in service to the church, their communities, families and young people.
 With more than 1.8 million members in over 13,000 councils around the world, the Knights of Columbus annually donate more than $151 million and 69 million hours of service to charitable causes.